 With so much focus on getting race day & training nutrition right, the nutrition required for optimal post-event recovery is often overlooked.
 Example: we recently attended a sports event where a competing family member was offered a choice of sports drink or a beer at the finish chute.
 No prizes for guessing he reached for the beer!
 Although this isn’t a problem by itself (after all, it was well earned), the problem for him arose about five minutes later when cramping set in, which made for a very long and painful journey home.
 And needless to say, he was desperately seeking salty fries from the nearest fast-food outlet.
-So what’s your post race strategy?
-It’s easy to get caught up in the buzz of completing an event and overlook what your body needs for optimal recovery, so here’s a few basic tips that your body will thank you for.
+So what’s your post-race strategy?
+It’s easy to get caught up in the buzz of completing an event and overlook what your body needs for optimal recovery, so here are a few basic tips that your body will thank you for.
 By paying attention to your post-race nutrition, your muscles are likely to recover much quicker.
 So don’t reach for that finish line beer just yet …

 Fuel up within 30 minutes of your race